Quality And Acceptance Standards For Conventional Injection Molded Parts

 Gate Vestiges

-1. Exposed or potentially exposed areas (for example, battery doors) that can affect both appearance and safety standards should have flat gate positions and meet safety standards to ensure they do not cause scratching.
+1. Exposed or potentially exposed areas (for example, battery doors) that can affect both appearance and safety standards should have flush gate positions and meet safety standards to ensure they do not cause scratching.

 Dimension Range (mm)Tolerance (mm)